Liverpool set for underground revolution in UK first to beat black bin bag litter

 The council recently launched a year-long education, engagement and enforcement partnership with Keep Britain Tidy to reduce those levels and help clean up the city.

-If next Friday’s cabinet report is approved, the council will then undertake consultations with local communities before installing the underground bins.
+The council is undertaking consultations with local communities before installing the underground bins.

 The first phase of the super-bins would be installed at the end of summer.